-There are a ton of benefits to shooting Raw vs jpeg.
+There are a ton of benefits to shooting Raw vs jpeg format.
 The reasons exceed expectations for the following for Raw images:

 Since you are getting all of the data that the camera sensor captures, you get everything.
 Getting everything means a more precise shot.
 It represents an overall better quality shot with Raw images.
 You will be able to get the picture that is closer to what your brain wants to convey.

 Brighter Image Levels

 The number of steps from black explains brightness in photography to white in an image.
 With Raw, you’re getting 4,096 to 16,384 levels of brightness.
 Think about that for a moment.
 The more levels of brightness you have, the more adjustments you can make with everything else.

 Correct Under and Over-Exposed photos

 You also get far more recovery of underexposed images or overexposed images with Raw.
 You are getting more information in your image than with a JPEG.
 This is going to give you more to work with here, too.
 You can now correct the image without jeopardizing the quality of the image.

 With Raw, you can work with sharpening and noise algorithms while editing with software more powerful than those found in your camera.
 So, you get far better noise reduction.

 Adjusts White Balance

 With Raw, the white balance is recorded, but having more data makes it easy and fast to adjust.
 And we all know white balance is essential when creating a beautiful image.

 Shooting JPEG, the white balance is applied to the image, and you cannot choose another option.